 EVENT: In-person with OUTDOOR dining and decent food

 FOR INFO: If you would like to attend, please email Marylou Hillberg at email@example.com.

 For chapter information contact Karriem Baker at firstname.lastname@example.org

 San Diego Chapter

-If you do not receive the Evite, please contact Laura Gordon at LPGordon777@gmail.com.
+FOR MORE INFO: Please respond to the Evite ASAP so we will have an accurate head count.
+If you did not receive the Evite, please contact Laura Gordon at LPGordon777@gmail.com.

 Monthly Virtual Meeting:

 DATE: Monday, June 28, 2021